 Scott Simmons, M.Div.

-As the Director of Professor Relations at Third Millennium Ministries, Scott overseas the interviews and instructional content from professors and pastors around the world who have contributed to our curriculum.
+Scott serves as Director of Instructional Design for Thirdmill Seminary and Third Millennium Ministries, overseeing the development of online courses for our Learning Management System (LMS) from the video lesson series covering biblical and theological studies.
 Scott has been an ordained minister in the Presbyterian Church in America since 2001.
 Before coming to Thirdmill, Scott was the Pastor of Missions and Spiritual Formation at Chapelgate Presbyterian Church in Baltimore, MD from 2001 to 2009.
-While serving in Maryland, Scott also taught several courses with Chesapeake Reformed Theological Seminary.
-These courses included Old Testament Foundations, New Testament Foundations, three courses in Systematic Theology, and Biblical Ethics.
-Before teaching at CRTS, Scott taught Bible and New Testament Greek classes at Chapelgate Christian Academy, a Christian High School.
+While serving in Maryland, Scott also taught several courses at Chesapeake Reformed Theological Seminary (Old Testament Foundations, New Testament Foundations, Systematic Theology, and Biblical Ethics).
 Scott has earned a M.Div. from Reformed Theological Seminary and a B.S. from James Madison University in Geology.
 Scott’s theological interests include hermeneutics, literary approaches to Scripture, and Biblical perspectives on creational stewardship.